3 min read

 • Phishing attacks

-Microsoft has announced that Defender for Office 365 Plan 1 will be added to Office 365 E3 beginning July 1, 2026.
-While this narrows one gap, endpoint protection and device management remain separate considerations under E3.
+Starting July 1, 2026, Defender for Office 365 Plan 1 will be added to Office 365 E3.
+This narrows one gap, but endpoint protection and device management remain separate purchases under E3.

 • Classify sensitive data